gvwilson/10-safety/README.md

 ## Rule 4: Think before opening.

 -   Documents can contain code that automatically executes when the document is opened
-    -   Microsoft Word is particularly notorious for this
+    -   Microsoft Office is particularly notorious for this
 -   Most websites run code in your browser
 -   Attempts to get you to open email attachments, click on a link, install software, or log in are called **phishing** attacks
 -   Do not open email attachments without first running them through a virus scanner
     -   Even if you trust the person who sent it, because their computer might just have been compromised
+    -   You'll often have to break this rule in the real world because you have to get your job done
 -   When opening a web site, check the real domain name in the URL
     -   Even this is tricky: `wwwpaypal.com` is a different domain than `www.paypal.com`
     -   `paypaI.com` (with an upper-case 'I' instead of a lower-case 'l') is different again